Supreme People's Procuratorate

-The primary role of the Supreme People's Procuratorate is to ensure that all state agencies, officers, and citizens of the People's Republic of China abide by the law.
-The Procuratorate acts as a public prosecutor for criminal cases, conducting both the relevant investigations and prosecutions of such cases, as is typical of inquisitorial systems used in civil law jurisdictions.
-The agency also reviews the legal rulings of the local and special procuratorates, the lower people's courts, and issues judicial interpretations.
-Beginning in March 2018, the Supreme People's Procuratorate no longer undertakes the initial investigation of corruption cases by government officials; this task is undertaken by the newly formed National Supervisory Commission.
-The procurator general reports annually to the National People's Congress.

 The Supreme People's Procuratorate is organized into ten specialized prosecutor's offices, which operate under the direction of a Procuratorial Committee.
 Led by a Prosecutor-General, the Procuratorate is also composed of several Deputy Prosecutors-General and additional prosecutors.
-The Prosecutor-General is appointed by the National People's Congress, which also elects the other members of the Supreme People's Procuratorate at the Prosecutor-General's recommendation.
+The Prosecutor-General is appointed by the NPC, which also elects the other members of the Supreme People's Procuratorate at the Prosecutor-General's recommendation.
 The current Prosecutor-General of the People's Republic of China is Ying Yong.

 History

 Origins

 The most rudimentary version of the Supreme People's Procuratorate was established in September 1949 with the promulgation of the Organic Law of the Central People's Government.
-Initially titled the “People's Prosecutor-General's Office”, the Supreme People's Procuratorate was the first national agency tasked with the supervision of the law in the newly founded People's Republic of China.
+Initially titled the "People's Prosecutor-General's Office", the Supreme People's Procuratorate was the first national agency tasked with the supervision of the law in the newly founded People's Republic of China.

 The responsibilities of the initial Procuratorate were formalized in the 1951 Statutes.
 As described by academics Ginsburgs and Stahnke, the agency's powers encompassed: